Auckland police shooting: Police Association calls for armed cops, Commissioner Andrew Coster provides update - NZ Herald

 More details have been revealed about today's police shooting in Glen Eden that left a gunman dead and three officers injured.

-Police Commissioner Andrew Coster said police had to deal with "very unpleasant events" today in Auckland.
+Police Commissioner Andrew Coster said police had to deal with "very unpleasant events" today in the West Auckland suburb.

 Coster said three police officers were injured and police shot a man dead after he shot at officers.

-"Today a man is dead and four police officers are in hospital," Coster said, referring to the incident in glen Eden and one earlier today in New Lynn.
+"Today a man is dead and four police officers are in hospital," Coster said, referring to the incident in Glen Eden and one late last night where a police officer was hit by a car.

-"Police were called to the Glen Eden address after a fire was reported and a person discharging a weapon
+"Police were called to the Glen Eden address after a fire was reported and a person discharged a weapon.

-"The man became aggressive and residents of neighbouring properties were evacuated
+"The man became aggressive and residents of neighbouring properties were evacuated.

 "A police dog was used when the situation escalated.
 It further escalated when the man shot at officers who then shot him."